Aromatherapy

 Indications:

-• Clinicians should select essential oils based on patients’ preference
+• Clinicians select essential oils based on patient's preference or the patient's past experience with aromatherapy

 Contraindications: